MiguelIbrahimE/MiguelIbrahimE/README.md

 I'm a Computer Science Graduate from the Lebanese American University.
 I've been in the software business since 2015 - When i was 13 :)) starting with Rust.
 I opened my first company at age 15! and now I am in Belgium actively looking for work.

 I am currently working on a documentation program that helps people curate better user manuals 💻.
-Hopefully we can also have multiple different types of manuals, maybe also an intruction manual.

 🎨 Interests: Arts, Music, Photograph, Cooking | UX/UI & SEO 🧑‍🎨 | AI/ML/Data Analytics 🤖 | Documentation